zhangzyjoy/Code-for-manuscript-revision-stage/README.md

 The proposed translational control scheme, including PFxTDSO, FxTDO, and PFxTDFC, is deployed on crazyflie UAV swarm platform.<br/>
-1. Download the child directory '/chimu_ws' into the main directory, namely '\home\username\'<br/>
+1. Save the child directory '/chimu_ws' in the main directory, namely '/home/username/'<br/>
-2. Enter the workspace and compile the package crazyswarm<br/>
+2. Guide to the workspace and compile the package crazyswarm<br/>
 ```
 cd /home/username/chimu_ws/src/crazyswarm/ros_ws/
 catkin_make